 The U.S. H-1B visa lottery is getting a makeover, and it’s a big one.
 Starting with the fiscal year 2027 H-1B season, the government will no longer pick H-1B registrations purely at random.
-Instead, a new rule will weight the lottery to favor jobs with higher salaries.
-That means that if an H-1B job pays a higher wage (relative to its occupation and location), it will have better odds of being selected.
+Instead, a new rule will weigh the lottery to favor jobs with higher salaries.
+That means that if an H-1B job pays a higher wage relative to its occupation and location, it will have better odds of being selected.
 That said, lower-wage and entry-level positions aren’t excluded entirely; everyone still gets a shot, just not an equal one.

 In this blog, we break down what’s changing, what’s staying the same, who is most impacted, and what employers can do to prepare.